postmanlabs/labs-docs/src/pages/docs/postman/monitors/setting-up-monitor.md

 You can opt out of daily and/or weekly summaries by navigating to your [web dashboard](https://app.getpostman.com/), selecting your avatar in the upper-right corner, and clicking **Notification Preferences**.

-When creating a monitor, you can choose to receive email notifications for run failures and errors and define up to 5 recipients under **Show Additional Preferences**.
+When creating a monitor, you can choose to receive email notifications for run failures and errors and define up to five recipients under **Show Additional Preferences**.

-> You'll be notified of run failures up to 3 consecutive times.
-After 3, Postman will wait until your run succeeds to notify you.
+> You'll be notified of run failures up to three consecutive times.
+After three, Postman will wait until your run succeeds to notify you.

 You can find detailed information on your monitor results by navigating to your [web dashboard](https://go.postman.co/), selecting a workspace > **Monitors**.

 > You can also utilize [Postman integrations](https://learning.postman.com/docs/integrations/intro-integrations/) to send monitor data and configure notifications using your desired platform, such as [Slack](https://learning.postman.com/docs/integrations/slack/) or [Datadog](https://learning.postman.com/docs/integrations/datadog/).

-### Retry on failure
+### Using retry on failure

 You have the option to **Retry if run fails**.
 If this is enabled and a failure occurs during a run, Postman will automatically re-run the failed request to avoid false alarms due to transient issues.
 Postman will still log the initial failure, but will only notify you if the run continues to fail.

 > If you choose to enable this option, it will affect your monitoring usage and the resulting billing.
-For example, if a collection of 3 requests fails on the first request, but retries successfully, the run will count as 4 total requests.
+For example, if a collection of three requests fails on the first request, but retries successfully, the run will count as four total requests.

-### Request timeouts
+### Adding request timeouts

 You can configure a **Request timeout** if you'd like to make sure all of your requests run within a certain amount of time.
-By default, requests do not have a timeout value, however each monitor run has a timeout of 5 minutes.
+By default, requests do not have a timeout value, however each monitor run has a timeout of five minutes.
 It is not possible to configure this at the request level.

-> Request timeout may not exceed 5 minutes (300000ms).
+> Request timeout may not exceed five minutes (300000ms).

-### Delays between requests
+### Adding delays between requests

 You can add a **Delay between requests** to your monitor.
 This will insert a delay between all requests in your collection.
 To configure this for individual requests, you can add a delay in your [pre-request or test scripts](/docs/postman/scripts/intro-to-scripts/) with setTimeout().

-> Delay between requests may not exceed 5 minutes (300000 ms), however note that 5 minutes is also the maximum run time for a monitor.
+> Delay between requests may not exceed five minutes (300000 ms), however note that five minutes is also the maximum run time for a monitor.

-### Redirect behavior
+### Managing redirect behavior

 You can use **Don't follow redirects** to reject URL redirection for requests run via a monitor.

-### SSL validation
+### Disabling SSL validation

 You can **Disable SSL validation** if you are using self-signed certicates to stop validations of SSL certificates.
 For more information, see [Certificates](/docs/postman/sending-api-requests/certificates/).
 To troubleshoot, see [Troubleshooting Self-signed SSL Certificate Issues](https://blog.postman.com/2019/07/17/self-signed-ssl-certificate-troubleshooting/).